W. Va. Code § 18B-1-6

 All full-time employees shall be eligible for up to 24 days leave per year accumulated at a rate of 2.0 days per month from the date of employment, prorated for any partial months worked.
 Annual leave for full-time employees accrues on the first day of each month following the month worked.

-Annual leave is not granted to casual or temporary employees although benefits eligible part time employees earn annual leave on a prorated basis.
+Annual leave is not granted to casual or temporary employees who work less than 0.53 FTE.
+Benefits eligible part time employees earn annual leave on a prorated basis.

 WVSOM full-time regular 1.0 FTE employees can accumulate a maximum of 360 hours of annual leave accruals.
 Full-time regular employees who are 0.53 FTE to 0.99 FTE will have prorated maximums based on two times the employee’s annual accrual amount.
 Part-time regular employees, those below 0.53FTE, do not accrue annual leave.
 Employees must be paid for their accrued annual leave at termination of employment or use it as terminal leave to remain on the payroll.
 Any amount of accrued annual leave in excess of two times an employee’s annual accrual amount is forfeited.

-Up to 15 days of annual leave may be transferred with an employee from one WV State agency or institution to WVSOM.
+Up to 15 days or 112.5 hours of annual leave may be transferred with an employee from one WV State agency or institution to WVSOM.
 Certification of the balance which existed with the previous employing agency must accompany the request for transfer of annual leave by the employee.

 Annual leave must be pre-approved by the employee’s supervisor or authorized designee of the supervisor.
 Annual leave shall be arranged to fit operating schedules; however, consideration shall be given to all employee requests.
-Seniority may be considered by the supervisor when approving annual leave requests.
-An employee may not take leave before it is earned.
+Departmental needs and the work requirements of the institution shall be considered when determining approval of annual leave requests.
+Seniority may be considered by the supervisor when determining approval of annual leave requests.
+An employee may not take annual leave before it is earned.

 When an employee’s WVSOM employment terminates, accrued annual leave will be compensated.
 This is accomplished either by paying the employee for the value of the leave all at once (lump sum payment paid on the next eligible payroll) or by the employee remaining on the payroll using terminal leave and applying leave for each day until it has been depleted.
-In most cases, the employee may choose which option he or she prefers (W. Va.
+In most cases, employees may choose which option they prefer (W. Va.
 Code § 5-5-3).
-In case of an employee’s death, the employee’s annual leave will be paid in a lump sum payment to his/her estate.
+In case of an employee’s death, the employee’s annual leave will be paid in a lump sum payment to the deceased employee's estate.

 Employees wishing to request catastrophic leave should submit a written request to the Office of Human Resources.
 Catastrophic leave requests require satisfactory proof of illness or injury, as evidenced by a statement of the attending physician or by other proof satisfactory to WVSOM.
 Failure to provide this proof may result in a denial of approval for the requested catastrophic leave.
 The President is the approval authority for all catastrophic leave requests.

 Once approved, any other leave earning employee may donate sick or annual leave into a “bank” established to directly transfer these days to the affected employee.
 Any days donated are to be provided in full day increments in writing, to the Office of Human Resources.
 Donated days are used in order based on the date they were received.
 Leave days will accrue when an individual is on catastrophic leave.
 An individual’s accrued leave will be used prior to any donated leave.
-If all donated days are not used, they shall be returned to the donating employee and reflected on his/her leave balance.
+If all donated days are not used, they shall be returned to the donating employee and reflected on the donating employee's leave balance.
+Should the requesting employee utilize all of the leave donated in response to the first request and still requires leave and is eligible to receive it, the Office of Human Resources will send out a second request for donations.
+The Office of Human Resources only sends out no more than two requests for catastrophic leave donations for any one catastrophic illness or injury.
 Under no circumstances is an employee required to donate time to another employee.
 This is an elective program.

 WVSOM has established procedures for direct transfer of sick or annual leave to an employee who has requested and been approved to receive leave donations due to a catastrophic illness or injury.
 WVSOM recommends employees maintain a minimum of 22 days of annual/sick leave when considering donating leave to a colleague to safeguard their own leave needs.
 Employees who have provided WVSOM with their notice of resignation or retirement may donate leave but their leave will only be utilized until the day of their separation from WVSOM.